pmeaney/automated-vacation-advertising-system/README.md

   - Amadeus - Flight Prices
     - https://developers.amadeus.com/get-started/get-started-with-self-service-apis-335
 - Boot up the project with docker-compose: `docker compose up`
+- Cleanup (remove the container & its volumes) with: `docker compose rm -fv harperdb`
 - Start the application by issuing a GET request to run the main function:
   ```bash
       curl -X GET \